Dr Stephen Harrison

 I will also consider applications from PhD students working on Viking Age topics, particularly those focusing on Ireland and / or Britain.

-In most academic years, I convene one postgraduate course:
+In most academic years, I convene one postgraduate course (module)

 - ARCH 5046 - Viking and Late Norse Artefacts

-I also contribute to a number of other postgraduate modules in Archaeology, Celtic and Gaelic and History.
+I also contribute to a number of other postgraduate courses (modules) in Archaeology, Celtic and Gaelic and History.
 When the occasion arises, I convene a course on Viking Britain and Ireland, and make substantial contributions to another, on Scottish Castles.

 [NB: Subject to College Regulations and Timetabling Restrictions, Honours Courses are usually open to visiting ERASMAS / JYA Students at the appropriate level]

-In the coming academic year (2017-18), I am convening one undergraduate honours course:
+In this academic year (2020-21), I am convening two undergraduate honours courses:

 - HIST 4013 Medieval Ireland 800-1100